morisUtokyo/uTR/README.md

 In the above decomposition, \<CAGCTTCCT\>1, \<CCG\>1, and \<CCTC\>1, whose subscripts are 1, are not repeats of units but are substrings in the given underlying string and fully match the string.
 These substrings are surrounded by repeat units; for example, \<CAGCTTCCT\>1 by \<CCT\>2 and \<GCC\>4.

--z: Output tandem repeat patterns with longer units.
+-z : Output tandem repeat patterns with longer units.
 Two decompositions with shorter and longer units can match a given string with the same number of mismatches.
 For example, decompositions

     <AG>3<CT>2<AG>3<CT>2<AG>3<CT>2 and <AGAGAGCTCT>3